What is SORN?

-If you wish to add a SORN to your vehicle, you can apply online, over the phone by calling 0300 123 4321 or you can apply by post.
+If you’re wondering “how do I SORN my car off the road”, it couldn’t be simpler.
+You can SORN your car off the road online, over the phone by calling 0300 123 4321 or you can apply by post.
 It’s worth noting that you can only apply online if you are the registered keeper of the vehicle, if you do not yet have the vehicle, you must apply via post by filling in the appropriate part of the log book and sending it off to the DVLA with a completed V890 form.

 Applying for SORN is completely free, and the ‘off road’ status will start depending on which method you use to apply.
 If you apply online or over the phone with your v5c it will usually start immediately, however if you use your v11 it will start on the 1st of the next month.
 If you apply through the post your SORN status will start from the date you request on the form (it cannot be backdated).
 However, please bear in mind that the SORN process can take up to 4 weeks depending on demand.